 Sometimes the origin of oral pathology or pain is not apparent from a dental examination and traditional X-rays.
 A cone beam scan is useful for diagnosing dental abnormalities that may result from trauma, endodontic infection, and severe dental caries (i.e., tooth decay).
 It is also often used to aid in surgical planning for the placement of dental implants, reconstructive surgery, or the removal of impacted teeth.

 A cone beam CT scan can also be used to evaluate the jaw.
 For example, sometimes tumors of the jawbone occur, and a cone beam scan can be useful for detecting and measuring them, as well as treating them.
-If there are symptoms such as pain at the temporomandibular joint, a CBCT scan may be used to diagnose TMJ disorder.

 A cone beam scan can also be used to evaluate structures outside the mouth, such as the nasal cavity and sinuses.
 A cleft palate is a congenital facial defect in which the bones of the upper jaw/nasal floor do not come together properly while the unborn baby is developing in the womb.
 It is correctable with surgery, and a cone beam CT scan may be used prior to assess the extent of the defect.
 Cone beam scans have also been used to assess sleep disorders involving abnormalities of the airway.